 - Premium Grammarly currently uses 250 grammar rules to apply to your document and ensures text incorporates the standard for writing based on the pre-selected genre.

 This is a test.
 This is only a test!
-If you use Grammarly and are totally sold, see something here I missed, see something here I’ve incorrectly interpreted, please let me know.
-I’m just getting started on yet another piece of Software I’ve been made aware of and never used.
+If you use Grammarly for Word and are totally sold, see something here I missed, see something here I’ve incorrectly interpreted, please let me know.
+I’m just getting started on yet another piece of software I’ve been made aware of and never used.
 First, I’ll run this through my usual–MS Word Spelling and Grammar.
 Then I’ll paste in Grammarly.

 NOTE: I tried uploading in both options:

-The paste checker came back with two (2) “critical” issues, 14 advanced issues, which are only accessible through upgrade to premium.
+The paste checker came back with two (2) “critical” issues, 14 advanced issues, which are only accessible through an upgrade to premium.

 Upload was done twice.
 The first came back with 5 critical issues, the second with 6, both suggested 24 advanced issues.
 (Items suggested were adding “the” in front of upgrade…)